top of page

 Teaching

 As a teacher of philosophy, I aim to expose students to different frameworks for thinking about reality, our knowledge of it, and our place as humans within it.
 My approach is thoroughly transdisciplinary, highlighting how philosophical tools can best be applied to bring transformative change by putting them in conversation with insights and resources from the full spectrum of disciplines, including the natural and social sciences but also the arts, humanities, and others, especially bodies of scholarship that center the perspectives, needs, and concerns of underrepresented and marginalized persons.
-I make it clear to students that life and its problems don’t come neatly packaged into clearly distinct disciplines and that we thus need to take a transdisciplinary approach to cultivate an adequate understanding of the deeply unjust and unequal world we have inherited, of the many factors that shape our lives and world, and of how we can effectively intervene on them to bring about real improvement to people’s lives and the world.
+I make it clear to students that life and its problems don’t come neatly packaged into clearly distinct disciplines and that we thus need to take a transdisciplinary approach to cultivate an adequate understanding of the deeply unjust and unequal world we have inherited, of the many factors that shape our lives and world, and of how we can effectively intervene in them to bring about real improvement to people’s lives and the world.

 Accordingly, I connect philosophical concepts and issues with insights and views from other disciplines wherever relevant.
 For example, when discussing philosophical views of the self and self-knowledge, I share with students Audre Lorde’s views of the self as a complex, dynamic multicultural concert of voices and of the ways poetry can yield an indispensable and often-neglected kind of self-knowledge.
 When exploring happiness, I bring in pertinent psychological research and data like the phenomenon of flow but also make a point to critically discuss systemic obstacles to flow faced by marginalized persons as well as feminist critiques of both the philosophy and the science of happiness.
 When philosophically considering human psychology and biology, I articulate for students a scientific understanding of the development of organisms as dynamic, complex, and socially and culturally embedded.
 In my ethics courses, I connect traditional ethical theories and concepts with theoretical resources from anti-racist, disability, feminist, and queer scholarship and teach my students about the deeply unjust legacy of our Eurocolonial history.
 By doing so, I help students grasp just how deeply pernicious systems of oppression like racism, white supremacy, ableism, sexism, androcentrism, and homo- and transphobia are and how they affect every aspect of our social world including the way we interact, talk, and even think.
 Through this transdisciplinary approach, I encourage students to develop and enrich their own philosophical, moral, and political views and reasoning with a nuanced understanding of the natural, social, and economic realities of the world we live in.